Manage all product content in one central system of record.

 Take a deep dive into the data and audit product titles and descriptions.
 Add trending keywords to your product descriptions (e.g., “gifts for dad,” “great stocking stuffers,” “gifts for women,” etc.).

 Successful SEO is as much about incorporating the voice of the customer as it is including the right keywords.

-Consider interviewing customers to find out how they talk about your product.
-Another idea is to add customer reviews to your PDPs.
+Interview customers to find out how they talk about your products — and then refresh your content accordingly.
+You may also want to add customer reviews to your PDPs.

-One of the most under-rated SEO strategies for ecommerce brands is adding schema markup to your product description pages.
+One of the most underrated SEO strategies for brands is adding schema markup to your product description pages.

 A schema markup involves implementing structured data on your product pages to help Google better understand your product details.

 You can add structured product data like price, style, availability, and more.
 Armed with this information, Google can include more information about your products on its SERP, providing a more extensive, detailed, and eye-catching Google product listing.